Bean Communities, Capitol "H" Heirlooms, and Pass-a-long seeds.

-William is very much looking for people to commit to stewardship of these varieties (forever homes!).
+If you would like to support our educational efforts and work collecting, growing, and sharing Southern Appalachian heirloom seeds, please attend one of our seed programs!
+William is very much looking for people to commit to stewardship of the varieties in his care (forever homes!) and is very happy to share seeds.
 Already, he has collected more seeds than he could grow out over the course of his expected remaining gardening seasons.
 The seeds deserve to live, thrive, and adapt to the very real challenges that we will face future.
 Sleeping in a freezer they can't do that!
+For a few years William had seeds available online, but selling the seeds online just didn't feel "right."
+Once we emerged from Covid-19, he returned to sharing seeds in person.

 Many of these are very old "landraces" that are prone to sometimes sporting or producing offspring that are not "true-to-type."
 We don't think of that as a bad thing, in fact, it often means these seeds carry the genetic potential for adapting to disease and climactic pressures.
 As you save seed every year, they'll be better able to adapt to your particular area.
 It's also just very exciting to see how the genetics will express themselves differently every year.